 The Center for Contemporary Art plays an important role in the dissemination of Portuguese art of the 20th century, functioning as a kind of compendium of what was done in Portugal in the last century, as it integrates many of the works currently studied in art schools, for this period.

-Winter (October to March): Thrusday to Sunday, from 10 am to 12 am and from 2 pm to 5 pm.
+Saturday and Sunday, from 10 am to 12 am and from 2 pm to 5 pm.

 Closed on January 1, May 1 and December 25.